-All this horrible coronavirus carnage got me thinking about my own end-of-life decisions if I were to get sick.
+Dear Savvy Senior: All this horrible coronavirus carnage got me thinking about my own end-of-life decisions if I were to get sick.
 Can you recommend some good resources that can help me create a living will or advance directive, or other pertinent documents?
-I’ve put it off long enough.
+I’ve put it off long enough. — Almost 70

-Creating a living will (also known as an advance directive) is one of those things most people plan to do, but rarely get around to actually doing.
+Dear Almost: Creating a living will (also known as an advance directive) is one of those things most people plan to do but rarely get around to actually doing.
 Only about one-third of Americans currently have one.
-But the cold hard reality of the novel coronavirus may be changing that.
-Here’s what you should know along with some resources to help you create an advance directive.
+But the cold, hard reality of the novel coronavirus may be changing that.
+Here’s what you should know, along with some resources to help you create an advance directive.

-To adequately spell out your wishes regarding your end-of-life medical treatment are two key documents: A living will which tells your doctor what kind of care you want to receive if you become incapacitated, and a health care power of attorney (or health care proxy), which names a person you authorize to make medical decisions on your behalf if you become unable to.
+To adequately spell out your wishes regarding your end-of-life medical treatment, you need two key documents: A “living will,” which tells your doctor what kind of care you want to receive if you become incapacitated, and a “health care power of attorney” (or health care proxy), which names a person you authorize to make medical decisions on your behalf if you become unable to.

 It isn’t necessary to hire a lawyer to prepare an advance directive.
 There are free or low-cost resources available today to help you create one, and it takes only a few minutes from start to finish.